LearnWeb3DAO/Attack-tx.origin/README.md

 ### Build

-Lets build an example where you can experience how the the attack happens.
+Lets build an example where you can experience how the attack happens.

 - To setup a Hardhat project, Open up a terminal and execute these commands